kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_deployment/model_quantization.rst

 A bit of background
 -------------------
 Quantization is the first step of the deployment process.
-Typically deep learning models operate on floating-point data, however, to improve inference performance they must be converted to work with lower-bit representation in the quantization process.
-A Vitis AI compatible quantizer is provided within Vitis AI deployment container.
-The quantized model can still be run on a standard PC machine, however, it's optimized towards deployment on the edge.
+Typically deep learning models operate on floating-point data, however, to improve inference performance they must be converted to work with lower-bit representation during quantization.
+Vitis AI provides a quantizer tool inside the deployment container.
+You can still run the quantized model on a standard PC, however, it's optimized towards deployment on the edge.
 Mind that this optimization process is mandatory to deploy the model to the target DPU in later steps.

 Prerequisites
 -------------